kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 This patcher allows replacement of global functions that can't be mocked by PHPUnit.

-But it has some limitations.
+But it has a few limitations.
 Some functions can't be replaced and it might cause errors.

 So by default we can replace only a dozen pre-defined functions in [FunctionPatcher](https://github.com/kenjis/ci-phpunit-test/blob/v0.6.2/application/tests/_ci_phpunit_test/patcher/Patcher/FunctionPatcher.php#L35).